 However, a look at gender shows a wide disparity between men and women.
 The reported well-being of women in the U.S. did not change month over month, but consistently remained much lower than that of U.S. men and well below the national average.
 The workplace may be one area contributing to women’s lower well-being – CivicScience data from March show that just 38% believe they are fairly compensated for their job, compared to 51% of men.

 Parents in general tend to report lower well-being than Americans who are not parents, although their well-being did improve from March to April.
-Yet, mothers report the lowest overall sense of well-being at just 52.5% in April, which ranks behind the average of U.S. women and far behind that of U.S. fathers.
+Yet, mothers report the lowest overall sense of well-being in America at just 52.5% in April, which ranks behind the average of U.S. women and far behind that of U.S. fathers.

 There is likely a cocktail of reasons contributing to why U.S. mothers report higher levels of negative emotions such as stress and lower levels of positive emotions such as happiness, with the workplace being one.
 Given that moms continue to experience disruptions to their work and home life due to the effects of the COVID-19 pandemic, the gap in well-being comes as no surprise.
 And with the summer months ahead, vacation planning may also be adding to stress levels, as recent data show mothers are more likely to be the ones making travel arrangements for their families.